HKUST-Aerial-Robotics/MVDepthNet/README.md

 Please refer to ```depthNet_model.py```, use the function ```getVolume``` to construct multiple volumes and average them.
 Input the model with the reference image and the averaged cost volume to get the estimated depth maps.

 ## 5.0 Acknowledgement
-Most of the training data and test data are collected by [DeMoN](https://github.com/lmb-freiburg/demon) and we thank for their work.
+Most of the training data and test data are collected by [DeMoN](https://github.com/lmb-freiburg/demon) and we thank their work.